 James Randall, BS ’16, went on to pursue an MPH in the epidemiology of microbial diseases at the Yale School of Public Health after obtaining his degree from GW.
 He is currently working remotely with the GW Hospital on several surgical research projects.

 Larry Raskin, BA ’63, has been in Louisville, Ky., for more than 40 years.
 Larry is the owner of Psychology Resource Group, close to Fort Knox.
 He sees the children of our military families.
 Dick Walk was Larry’s mentor and he took abnormal psychology from Thelma Hunt.
 He earned his PhD from McGill in 1966.

 Christopher Reiss, BA ’77, is continuing on the road as a lifelong learner.
 Chris has earned a BA, MA, PhD, MBA, LLM, EdD, DLitt and is a DMA candidate.

-Steven Richfield, BA ’81, credits his experience in the psychology department at GW, and at Chestnut Lodge in Rockville, as a vital foundation for his later career as a professional psychologist.
+Steven Richfield, BA ’81, credits his experience in the Psychological and Brain Sciences department at GW, and at Chestnut Lodge in Rockville, as a vital foundation for his later career as a professional psychologist.
 His GW professors saw a talent and passion that he had a hard time identifying at the time.